FAQ - Frequently asked questions

 Before you initiate the reset, you might want to create a backup of current settings and data on USB flash drive.
 This avoids loosing precious data during the process.

-While Rigs include all settings of the input section plus all eight effect modules plus the whole stack, you could create presets of one individual module of the signal chain (input, effect module, amp, cab, output) or the entire stack section (amp plus cab).
+While Rigs include the settings of the whole signal chain starting at the input section, follwed by all effect modules with the stack section in the middle, you could create presets of individual modules instead: input, effect module, amp, cab, output or the entire stack section (amp plus cab).

-If you for example have the stack section in focus and push the STORE button, you can choose either to store the entire Rig including the complete signal chain from the input to the REV module or you capture a preset just of this stack under a name meaningful to you.
+If you have for example the stack section in focus and push the STORE button of Head, Rack or Stage models, you have the choice to either store the entire Rig including the complete signal chain from the input to the REV module or you just capture a preset of this stack.
+The same can be achieved in Rig Manager™ by dragging and dropping the stack at the signal chain into a location of your choice within the All Presets area.

 Clean Sens